-The medieval thought understood the epistemological and ontological character of beings, their relationship to other beings, and to Being.
-Descartes’ method of doubt strips away the ontological character of being by eliminating God, ultimate Being, and metaphysics.
-The epistemological narrowing suggests that we can only know what science can verify.
+Medieval thought understood the epistemological and ontological character of beings, their relationship to other beings, and to God himself.
+Descartes’ method of doubt strips away the ontological character of being by eliminating God and metaphysics.
+This epistemological narrowing suggests that we can only know what science can verify.
 This further narrowing does away with all that cannot be mathesized.
-Anything that is beyond scientific and numeric explanation simply cannot be described, much less believed in.
+Anything that is beyond scientific and mathematical explanation simply cannot be described, much less believed in.
 The modern view of adding a house to a car to an airplane would give you the answer of three.
 Instead of having a house, a car, and an airplane, one is left with three objects.
 What is important to the modern mindset is the number three, not the character, nature, or meaning of the objects.
 Medieval thought would immediately reject this question on the surface.
-Aquinas would never reduce the objects to their number or other mathemasized qualities.
+Aquinas would never reduce the objects to their number or other mathesized qualities.
 Modern knowledge rejects the manifold and varied sources of knowledge accepted in the classical system and makes math and science king and queen of a new world order.

-The reversal of modernity occurs when objects, previously the target of one’s thought, are understood to now come from one’s mind exported according to the rules of logic and math and science.
+The final step of the reversal of modernity occurs when objects, previously the target of one’s thought, are now understood to come from one’s mind, exported according to the rules of logic and math and science.
 The internal object then becomes, based on one’s mind and interpretation, the external reality previously known as the subject.
-Previously, the classical model understood God as the ultimate Being and source from which everything else flowed.
+Prior to the reversal, the classical model understood God as the ultimate source from which everything else flowed.
 He created a world of beings.
-These beings express themselves through language.
+These beings learn about the world through language.
 People are drawn into language through its formative nature leading to human understanding.
 They express their understanding in speech and writing.
-Human understanding is preceded and succeeded by language.
-When Descartes attempted wiped away everything, he thought he was wiping away language too.
-But, it is not possible for man to think without language.
-The classical understanding also bases everything on God and it flows one way to writing.
+Human understanding, therefore, is preceded and succeeded by language.
+Thus, when Descartes wiped away everything with his methodic doubt, he thought he was wiping away language too.
+However, it is not possible for man to think without language or to express himself without speech and writing.
+It is also important to emphasize that classical understanding bases everything on God and flows one-way to speech and writing.

-The Cartesian flow begins with human understanding and then flows outward to language, the opposite of our understanding of thinking.
-Additionally, Descartes disposed of metaphysics and found that God existed.
-However, everything begins and ends with man, an idea also opposed to our understanding of contingent and necessary beings.
+But now, the Cartesian flow bases itself on human understanding, disregarding understanding’s necessary foundation in language, and then flowing outward to language.
+Additionally, Descartes disposed of metaphysics.
+While he found that God existed, he based everything on man and his ability to think it, an idea directly opposed to our understanding of contingent and necessary beings.
 As such, while God exists, God exists because man believes in him.
 Otherwise, he might not exist.
+Thus the reversal severed the link between subject and object, skewed our understanding of God, metaphysics, and transcendentals, and wiped away the universals and thus our link to classical knowledge itself.
+While his method of doubt satisfied his desire for clear, distinct, and certain knowledge, the reality is that his reversal left him with nothing.